Innes Park, Queensland: History

 The Innes Park area was first occupied by European settlers in 1863, as part of the Barolin pastoral station.
 The Barolin House homestead, near Elliott Heads, about 4 km south of Innes Park, was later built on the station.
-In 1912 the property was acquired by Sidney Innes, who in 1930 donated land to the Shire of Woongarra for recreation purposes.
-In the 1970s the emerging seaside town was named after the original donor.
+In 1912, the property was acquired by Sidney North Innes.
+In 1930, Innes and his wife Caroline donated land to the Shire of Woongarra for recreation purposes.
+Their son Sidney Burnett Innes later subdivided land for rural and residential use.
+In 1986, the town was named Innes Park after the donors.

+Historically, the locality had two quarries: